damek/damek.github.io/_random/getting-the-hang-of-policy-gradients-by-reframing-optimization-as-rl.md

 ---
 title: "Getting the hang of policy gradients by reframing optimization as RL"
 date: 2025-05-08
-tags: ["reinforcement learning", "policy gradients", "optimization"]
+tags: ["reinforcement learning", "policy gradient", "optimization"]
 description: "How to make your life harder and learn something about policy gradients"
 ---